kenwoo9y/todo-client-vue/README.md

     ```

 ---
-This is a ToDo Web Client built with React, offering a seamless and intuitive user experience.
+This is a ToDo Web Client built with Vue.js, offering a seamless and intuitive user experience.

 ## Setup
 ### Setup